Control, Optimisation, Calculus of Variations

-The Control, Optimisation, Calculus of Variations (COCV) course is one of five courses offered by the Mathematical Modeling programme in the second year of the MA in Applied Mathematics.
+The Control, Optimisation, Calculus of Variations (COCV) course is one of six courses offered by the Mathematical Modeling programme in the second year of the MA in Applied Mathematics.

 This course offers high-level training in the field of Control, Optimization and Calculus of Variations.
 Control theory analyses properties of controlled systems, i.e. dynamic systems which can be acted upon by means of a control (or command).
 The aim is to transform the system from an initial state to a particular end-state, respecting, if applicable, certain criteria.
 Numerous systems are addressed: differential, discrete, noise or delayed systems and partial differential equations.
 The systems' origins are very diverse: mechanics, electricity, electronics, biology, chemistry, economics, game theory, IT, etc. The aim might be to stabilize the system to make it resistant to certain disruptions or perhaps to determine optimal solutions for a particular optimization criterion (optimal control).
 Optimization theory generalizes the mathematical calculus theory of variations.